Sv443/BetterYTM/README-summary.md

 <sup>

 Note: the `unsafeWindow` grant is required due to limitations in some browsers, [see this issue for more info.](https://github.com/Sv443/BetterYTM/issues/18#show_issue)
 </sup>
 <br>
 <sup>

-To install the latest development build [click here](https://github.com/Sv443/BetterYTM/raw/develop/dist/BetterYTM.user.js) (note: the script will not auto-update to the next release version)
+To install the latest development build [click here](https://github.com/Sv443/BetterYTM/raw/develop/dist/BetterYTM.user.js) (make sure to fully reinstall the userscript once the next release is out)

 </sup>